metio/terraform-provider-k8s/docs/resources/kafka_strimzi_io_kafka_v1beta2.md

 Optional:

 - `alternative_names` (List of String) Additional alternative names for the bootstrap service.
 The alternative names will be added to the list of subject alternative names of the TLS certificates.
-- `annotations` (Map of String) Annotations that will be added to the 'Ingress', 'Route', or 'Service' resource.
+- `annotations` (Dynamic) Annotations that will be added to the 'Ingress', 'Route', or 'Service' resource.
 You can use this field to configure DNS providers such as External DNS.
 This field can be used only with 'loadbalancer', 'nodeport', 'route', or 'ingress' type listeners.
 - `host` (String) The bootstrap host.
 This field will be used in the Ingress resource or in the Route resource to specify the desired hostname.
 This field can be used only with 'route' (optional) or 'ingress' (required) type listeners.
-- `labels` (Map of String) Labels that will be added to the 'Ingress', 'Route', or 'Service' resource.
+- `labels` (Dynamic) Labels that will be added to the 'Ingress', 'Route', or 'Service' resource.
 This field can be used only with 'loadbalancer', 'nodeport', 'route', or 'ingress' type listeners.
 - `load_balancer_ip` (String) The loadbalancer is requested with the IP address specified in this field.
 This feature depends on whether the underlying cloud provider supports specifying the 'loadBalancerIP' when a load balancer is created.
 This field is ignored if the cloud provider does not support the feature.This field can be used only with 'loadbalancer' type listener.
 - `node_port` (Number) Node port for the bootstrap service.
 This field can be used only with 'nodeport' type listener.